uulm-mrm/clutter-ds/README.md

     or copy the code of the two [source files](https://github.com/kopp-j/clutter-ds/tree/main/src) directly.

-4. Execute the label generation script
+4. **Execute the label generation script**
     ```shell
     # Navigate to the directory in which the label generation script is stored
     cd /path/for/storing/script/  # or ~/clutter_dataset_generation/ or any other path you chose in step 3

-    # Execute the script from within the virtual environment (if necessary, reactivate the environment as seen above)
+    # Execute the script from within the virtual environment (if necessary, reactivate the environment as seen in step 2)
     python3 ./src/generate_clutter_labels.py --dataset-path ~/workspace/RadarScenes_Clutter/
     ```
     After confirming that the original data set files may be overwritten, you will see the script processing the sequences one by one.
 The entire execution may take several minutes, depending on your system.